pulumi/docs/content/registry/packages/google-native/api-docs/run/v1/service/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">int</span>
     </dt>
-    <dd>{{% md %}}(Optional) Mode bits to use on created files by default.
-Must be a value between 0000 and 0777.
-Defaults to 0644.
+    <dd>{{% md %}}Integer representation of mode bits to use on created files by default.
+Must be a value between 01 and 0777 (octal).
+If 0 or not set, it will default to 0644.
 Directories within the path are not affected by this setting.
-This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.
-NOTE: This is an integer representation of the mode bits.
-So, the integer value should look exactly as the chmod numeric notation, i.e. Unix chmod "777" (a=rwx) should have the integer value 777.{{% /md %}}</dd><dt class="property-required"
+Notes * Internally, a umask of 0222 will be applied to any non-zero value. * This is an integer representation of the mode bits.
+So, the octal integer value should look exactly as the chmod numeric notation with a leading zero.
+Some examples: for chmod 777 (a=rwx), set to 0777 (octal) or 511 (base-10).
+For chmod 640 (u=rw,g=r), set to 0640 (octal) or 416 (base-10).
+For chmod 755 (u=rwx,g=rx,o=rx), set to 0755 (octal) or 493 (base-10). * This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.{{% /md %}}</dd><dt class="property-required"
             title="Required">
         <span id="items_csharp">
 <a href="#items_csharp" style="color: inherit; text-decoration: inherit;">Items</a>